Copper: The Overlooked Mineral in Raw Feeding

 If you only have 30 seconds, here's what you need to know:

-Copper is a trace mineral that enables the body to absorb and utilize iron.
-Without sufficient copper, iron remains sequestered and unusable, leading to a condition known as functional iron deficiency anemia.
+Copper is a trace mineral.
+It enables your dog's body to absorb and utilize iron.
+Without sufficient copper, iron remains sequestered and unusable.
+This leads to functional iron deficiency anemia.

-The NRC 2006 standard is 1.5 mg per 1000 kcal.
-Many raw diets, particularly those based on chicken or rabbit, fall significantly below this target.
+The NRC 2006 standard requires 1.5 mg per 1000 kcal.
+Many raw diets rely heavily on chicken or rabbit.
+These diets fall significantly below this target.

 Source Copper Content Notes